- Start date

 Tuition and advice will be tailored to the student’s individual and chosen path of creative practice.
 Intermediate and Advanced students will work alongside each other.

 This course is recommended for those who have completed the Foundation Printmaking course, or who have equivalent experience.

-All students are required to be at least 16 years of age on the commencement of course.
+All students are required to be at least 16 years of age on the first day of the course.

 Successful enrolment will be confirmed by letter.

 4. How to apply

 Course fee: £325

 To apply for the course you will need to complete a booking form and return it to the Short Course Administrator at Gray's School of Art.

 Students must provide their own drawing materials, printing paper and plates.
 A suggested materials list will be issued with booking confirmation and advice can be sought from your tutor.

 Print workshop facilities, rollers and pallet knives will be provided.